it-economics/itea-be/kata-instructions.md

 Check that the Controller has the correct name and annotation

 1. Create a new Java class called `ControllerRulesTest` in the `architecture` folder.
+2. Write a test that checks that all classes in the `controller` package have the `@Controller` annotation.
+3. Write a test that checks that all classes in the `controller` package have the suffix `Controller` in their name.
+4. Write a test that checks that all classes in the `controller` package only call the UseCases

 ### Exercise 4